-There are a significant number of Natura 2000 sites in the study region.
-Of these, several in the area of Croatia, as well as in the area of Lake Balaton and the associated catchment area in Hungary, the extent of the Brid Directive sites is significant, and their ornithological value is outstanding.
-Valuable nature reserves are located in the Danube-Drava area (both in Croatia and Hungary), which is home to valuable biotopes (botanical and zoological rarities).
-It is clear that a significant proportion of Natura 2000 sites are associated with aquatic habitats - so the expected increase in shipping traffic in the future will have a negative impact on Natura 2000 species and habitats (most lakes and rivers are covered by the Natura 2000 network).
+There are a significant number of Natura 2000 sites in the programme area.
+Of these, several in the area of Croatia (the studied region is mainly the Danube-Drava area), as well as in the area of Lake Balaton and the associated catchment area in Hungary, the extent of the Bird Directive sites is significant, and their ornithological value is outstanding - Croatia has the highest proportion of special protection areas in the EU compared to the terrytory of the country.
+Valuable nature reserves (SAC areas) are located in the Danube-Drava area (both in Croatia and Hungary), and the Mura-Drava region (Croatia), which is home to valuable biotopes (botanical and zoological rarities).
+It is clear that a significant proportion of Natura 2000 sites are associated with aquatic habitats and wetlands - so the expected increase in shipping traffic in the future will have a negative impact on Natura 2000 species and habitats (most lakes and rivers are covered by the Natura 2000 network), while also having an effect on the coherence and functional connectivity of the ecological network.1